robaho/go-trader/README.md

 # go-trader

 A financial exchange written in Go.

 Uses quickfixgo or gRPC for client/server communication.

 Uses UDP multicast for market distribution.

+It uses the high-performance fixed point library [fixed](https://github.com/robaho/fixed).

 There is a sample client with a command line GUI, a sample "market maker", and a sample "playback".